genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/03_events.md

 ## Section objectives
 The goal of this section is to define and build:
-- an Event Handler for creating trades and a
+- an Event Handler for creating trades
-- Data Server for reading positions and trades.
+- a Data Server for reading positions and trades

 ## Data Server
 The component that enables data to be read in real time is called the [Data Server](/server-modules/data-server/introduction/).
 All the queries that a Data Server executes are defined in **positions-app-tutorial-dataserver.kts**.
 A Data Server can query both tables and views, so let's add two queries:

-- `ALL_POSITIONS` - that queries the `POSITION` table and returns the data stored in the table
+- `ALL_POSITIONS` - this queries the `POSITION` table and returns the data stored in the table
-- `ALL_TRADES` - that queries the `TRADE_VIEW` and returns the joined data stored in the `TRADE`, `INSTRUMENT` and `COUNTERPARTY` tables
+- `ALL_TRADES` - this queries the `TRADE_VIEW` and returns the joined data stored in the `TRADE`, `INSTRUMENT` and `COUNTERPARTY` tables

 ```kotlin
 dataServer {